 As evident in his life, and even during his 12- year battle with prostate cancer, he knew how to have fun.
 He never passed up an opportunity to spend time with those he loved the most.
 From boating and fishing the Great Lakes and the Gulf Coast of Florida, to snowmobiling all through Michigan, Canada, and Wyoming, spending time up north with all the Young's at the family cottages, Kearsley softball, car shows, family vacations, motorcycle trips, cooking, throwing parties, hunting, chatting with the neighbors, spending time with his grandchildren, and dancing whenever he got the chance, he would make more memories in a year than many make in a lifetime.
 It constantly amazed people how close he was with his wife Trudy, his immediate and extended family, and how much time they all spent together.
 Much like his father Dean, he made sure to be involved, and create meaningful memories whenever possible.

-Bob leaves to cherish his memory his wife of 37 years Trudy (Mary Larson); daughters Stephanie (Tim) Mitchell; Kristina (Dave) Josselyn; grandchildren Knox, Lila, Scarlett, and Quinn; brothers Bruce (Judy) Young, Michael (Wendy) Young, David (Jody) Young; special niece and ‘best bud’ Lori Rowlison, many other important nieces and nephews, and more valued friends than one could possibly list.
+Bob leaves to cherish his memory his wife of 37 years Trudy (Mary Larson); daughters Stephanie (Tim) Mitchell; Kristina (Dave) Josselyn; grandchildren Knox, Lila, Scarlett, Quinn and Penelope; brothers Bruce (Judy) Young, Michael (Wendy) Young, David (Jody) Young; special niece and ‘best bud’ Lori Rowlison, many other important nieces and nephews, and more valued friends than one could possibly list.
 He was preceded in death by his parents, Dean and Doris Young.

 Cremation has taken place and following Bob's final wishes an outdoor gathering to celebrate his life will be held from 5-10PM Thursday, September 16, 2021 at 10244 Torrey Rd., Fenton, (casual outdoor setting) with tributes by family and friends from 6-7 PM.